I’ve earned over a million dollars from creating and launching online courses over the past few years.

 Don’t put yourself in the position of sitting on hold with tech support the night before you send the next launch email to see if they can fix an issue.

 Set up the tech systems ahead of time and sleep soundly at night.
-(Not sure about which tech systems you’ll need?
-I walk you through the options in my Launch It and Profit program.)

 The Launch Rollercoaster: Emotional Ups and Downs

 I’ve been describing launches as a rollercoaster ride for years, and for good reason.
 There are a ton of highs during a launch – from a happy customer writing to thank you for changing their life – to really crummy lows like your PayPal account getting frozen so you can’t accept payments.